-Benefit Description 64 .
+HMO FOR INDIVIDUAL MEMBERS - MASSACHUSETTS Benefit Description 66 .
 COVID-19 Services The Plan covers vaccines, testing and treatment for COVID-19 as required by Massachusetts law.
+Vaccines are covered in full with no Member Cost Sharing.
+Testing and treatment are covered with no Member Cost Sharing.
 Services are covered with no Member Cost Sharing and without the use of Prior Approval processes when Medically Necessary and provided by either Plan or Non-Plan Providers.

-COVID-19 Vaccines

-The following services are covered:

-- COVID-19 Testing COVID-19 polymerase chain reaction (PCR) and antigen tests for symptomatic individuals, individuals identified as close contacts by state or local health officials, and asymptomatic individuals under circumstances in accordance with Massachusetts law.
+The following services are covered: COVID-19 Vaccines COVID-19 Testing - COVID-19 polymerase chain reaction (PCR) and antigen tests for symptomatic individuals, individuals identified as close contacts by state or local health officials, and asymptomatic individuals under circumstances in accordance with Massachusetts law.
 Antibody tests are covered when Medically Necessary in order to support treatment for COVID-19, or for a Member whose immune system is compromised and/or knowledge of COVID-19 antibodies may impact the future outcome of treatment.
-COVID-19 testing solely intended for return to work, school, or other locations is not Medically Necessary and accordingly not covered. - COVID-19 Treatment COVID-19-related treatment for all emergency, inpatient services, outpatient services, and cognitive rehabilitation services, including all related professional, diagnostic, and laboratory services, as required by Massachusetts law.
+COVID-19 testing solely intended for return to work, school, or other locations is not Medically Necessary and accordingly not covered.
+COVID-19 Treatment - COVID-19-related treatment for all emergency, inpatient services, outpatient services, and cognitive rehabilitation services, including all related professional, diagnostic, and laboratory services, as required by Massachusetts law.
 Please note, Member Cost Sharing may apply to covered services related to treatment of reactions to the COVID-19 vaccine.
+67. Dental Services Important Notice: The Plan does not provide dental insurance.
+It covers only the limited Dental Care described below.
+No other Dental Care is covered.
+Cleft Palate: